eramons/techblog/content/post/e.md

  * It remains the question - in case of installing just NextCloud myself - how account management is done.

 Unfortunately, the instructions and code for the self-hosting installation do not allow for flexibility.
 The installation script downloads source and files and applies a default configuration using _salt_.
 Then it uses docker-compose to run docker instances of the different applications.

-I found a really good blog post from someone with did everything manually (see links below), maybe it would be good to take a look.

 ## Links: